fjames86/frpc/README.md

 ## 7. Logging

 Debug logging is provided by [pounds](https://github.com/fjames86/pounds).
 By default this will create a 2MB log file in your home directory named "frpc.log".
 You should change the path by modifying:

 ```
 (setf frpc:*frpc-log-path* (merge-pathnames (user-homedir-pathname) "foo.log"))
 ```
-The log is created on the first call to FRPC-LOG.
+The log is created on the first call to FRPC-LOG, this is typically when you make your first RPC call or start your RPC server.

 For debugging and development you may follow the log to see output as it arrives:
 ```